-Her academic specialties include intellectual property law, trademark law, patent law, entertainment law, business law, technology and innovation, entrepreneurship, and social justice.
+Her academic specialties include intellectual property law, trademark law, patent law, technology and innovation, entrepreneurship, internet law, business law, and social justice.

 Named one of the Top 40 Young Lawyers in the US by the American Bar Association, Shontavia was recently placed on the prestigious Fulbright Specialist roster and named a 2016 A. Leon Higginbotham Fellow by the American Arbitration Association.

 Shontavia’s publications have appeared in the Berkeley Technology Law Review, the Michigan Telecommunications and Technology Law Review, the John Marshall Review of Intellectual Property Law, and the Arkansas Law Review.
 Shontavia has taught law to students in the U.S. and abroad and served as a consultant to both startups and large corporations.